 As the five thousand tonnes of steel canted slightly to the left in pursuit of the light on the horizon, Admiral Chalmers returned to his conversation with the commodore.
 “Won’t be too long until we come alongside in Saint Pierre.
 Get the Midshipman to ping Pitiless and see where she’s at.”

-Nearly every island resident not fighting the fire was congregated at the harbour, near the safety of water.
+Nearly every island resident not fighting the fire was congregated at the harbour, near the safety of the water.
 At the lower altitude, the smoke was less.
 It was an informal muster point, and provided a good vantage point to observe the smoldering city.

-Notwithstanding being islanders, many residents did not own seaworthy vessels capable of making the shores of Newfoundland, especially past the ‘The Mouth of Hell,’ the rocky trap for seafarers, at night.
+Despite being islanders, many residents did not own seaworthy vessels capable of making the shores of Newfoundland, especially past the ‘The Mouth of Hell,’ the rocky trap for seafarers, at night.

 How the hell could our whole city burn down? several residents collectively thought.
-Typically, cities didn’t just burn any more, as they did in medieval times.
+Typically, cities didn’t just burn anymore, as they did in medieval times.
 There were no more Great Fires.
-But then many thought to the destruction of Fort McMurray, a modern tragedy.
+But then, many thought to the destruction of Fort McMurray, a modern tragedy.
 It was possible for a city to burn to the ground.